 Hosting on SharePoint

 Congratulations!
 We can now test our changes against production instances without updating the app catalog, but you need another set of eyes on the changes.

 Your team lead will want to play around with the updated SPFx web part, and your tester now needs to give it a more thorough look.
 In order to share the changes with others, you have to get the files off of the localhost and onto SharePoint.

 To host the files on SharePoint, first-run gulp bundle–ship if you haven’t already.
 This will compile your solution into the dist folder of your project.
 Next, on your SharePoint site, create a document library, and upload the contents of the dist folder.

 Now, go to the “temp” folder of your SPFx web part project.
 This is created by gulp bundle (and gulp serve), so if you don’t see it, run the command and look again.
 In the temp folder, open manifests.js:

 We want SharePoint to look for our updated code files in a SharePoint library and not on the localhost.
-The simplest method is to just run the find-and-replace command: it’s currently looking for your updated code in https://localhost:4321/dist/, so replace all instances of that with the path to the SharePoint library where you uploaded the contents of the dist folder:
+The simplest method is to just run the find-and-replace command: it’s currently looking for your updated code in https://localhost:4321/dist/.
+Replace all instances of that with the path to the SharePoint library where you uploaded the contents of the dist folder: